Shahbaz fully aware of political developments despite being in prison

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The leadership of the major opposition party, Pakistan Muslim League-N (PML-N), is in complete harmony in dealing with the changing political situation in the country.
+ISLAMABAD: The leadership of the major opposition party, PML-N, is in complete harmony in dealing with the changing political situation in the country.